COVID-19 outbreak closes Littlerock Elementary until Oct. 14, superintendent announces

 ▪ Close contact definition anywhere else at school and between students and adults: Someone within 6 feet of a person with COVID-19 for at least 15 minutes over 24 hours.

-If you do not receive a phone call from the county or our school, then your child does not meet the close contact criteria.
+If you do not receive a phone call from the county or the school, then your child does not meet the close contact criteria.
 No further action is required, Dotson writes.

 “We understand this news can be unsettling and that you will have many questions.
 The county has additional COVID-19 information on its website: https://www.thurstoncountywa.agov/phss/coronavirus.
 Our priority is to protect the health and safety of our students and staff, including your child.”